zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

     ...
 ```

-Running the training pipeline creates a model and a Model Version, all while
+Running the training pipeline creates a new model version, all while
 maintaining a connection to the artifacts.

 ## Model versions

-Each model can have many model versions.
+Each model can have many versions.
 Model versions are a way for you to
 track different iterations of your training process, complete with some extra
 dashboard and API functionality to support the full ML lifecycle.